 What is a SOC 2 Audit?

-A SOC 2 audit evaluates internal controls, policies, and procedures that directly relate to the AICPA’s Trust Services Criteria.
 This means that a SOC 2 audit report focuses on a service organization’s internal controls as they relate to security, availability, processing integrity, confidentiality, and privacy of a system.
 The Trust Services Criteria are relevant to the services of organizations in these ways:

 - Security – Is the system protected against unauthorized access?